Skip to main content

 Kevin Smith, former Scholarly Communication Officer at Duke University, frequently blogged on topics that are relevant to faculty authors, like this "Breaking Technology" posting.
 See other postings in the RSS feed below.

-Posting an item to TRACS (course management software) does not exempt an instructor from copyright regulations.
+Posting an item to Canvas (course management software) does not exempt an instructor from copyright regulations.

 Please contact Stephanie Towery, the Copyright Officer, to discuss copyright issues related to materials used in course sites.